-We still have warm summer weather, with birds, butterflies and colourful flowers in the park.
 Do visit the park to enjoy the gardens and woodlands, or come for some healthy exercise and have a coffee afterwards.
-Please keep an eye on our events page for activities in 2023.
-You can join our Blue Badge guided history tours, bird walks, tree walks or a chance to hQuiear about the park's fungi.
-Visit our occasional pop-up stalls in the Café Yard during school holidays and half terms, with spotter activities for children and sometimes a sale of plants from the Holland Park nursery.
+Please keep an eye on our events page for activities in 2024.
+You can join our Blue Badge guided history tours, bird walks, tree walks or visit our occasional pop-up stalls in the Café Yard.

 "The Friends of Holland Park exists to save the countryside!
 (A twist which might surprise someone who thought it was an urban park-tout court).
 There's bees where honeysuckle grows, foxes, rabbits, robins, crows, tadpoles in the early spring-come autumn there's blackberrying.